-You will enjoy the experience I had in Sapporo, in this section I will tell you all the details of my trip and the places I visited.
+You will like the experience I had in Sapporo, in this section I will tell you all the details of my trip and the places I visited.
 The article is quite extensive, to facilitate your navigation we will leave a summary below:

-Hokkaido – The Sea and Snow Path
+Hokkaido – The Way of the Sea and Snow

-Hokkaido (北海道) means “Sea path to the north”.
-Its population is about 5 million inhabitants and has an area of 83,452.47 km².
+Hokkaido (北海道) means “North Sea Path”.
+Its population is around 5 million inhabitants and it has an area of 83,452.47 km².

 Sapporo, the capital of Hokkaido, is Japan's fourth largest city with 2 million people.

 There are dozens of flights from Tokyo to Sapporo daily.
 It is an extremely competitive route that usually offers good prices.
-For almost 20 years Tokyo to Sapporo was the busiest flight route in the world.
+For nearly 20 years Tokyo to Sapporo was the busiest flight route in the world.